PHHP annual report 2018

 Clinical psychology 19

-8 in NIH funding among schools of public health
+9 in NIH funding among schools of public health at public universities

-The college continues to climb in NIH funding among peer schools and is ranked eighth in NIH funding among public universities, based on the most recent data available.
-Compared with the 2016 academic year, awards from NIH rose from $18.6 million to $20.9 million, and total grant funding grew from $30.1 million to $35.4 million.
+The college continues to climb in NIH funding among peer schools and is ranked ninth in NIH funding among public universities, based on the most recent data available.
+The rise in research awards has been accompanied by the publication of scientific findings of major significance.

 These include the work of Krista Vandenborne, Ph.D., P.T., distinguished professor chair of physical therapy, who played a major role in a study of the drug edasalonexent, which was shown to slow the progression of Duchenne muscular dystrophy.
 She uses MRI to measure the earliest changes in muscle integrity, providing rapid feedback for clinical trials and setting the standard for measuring muscle changes in this disease.